jfitisoff/insite/README.md

 => #<WelcomePage:0x00007fecfa1c6c88>
 ```

-And for cases where there's no matching page, you could return some special class for undefined pages:
+And for cases where there's no matching page, you could return some special class that represents pages that you haven't defined a page object for:

 ```ruby
 s.page